bmweiner/crumby/README.md

   * name
   * value

-Queries can be added to `crumby/templates/api/public` to query these tables.
+Queries can be added to `crumby/templates/api/public` or `crumby/templates/api/private` depending on the access requirements.
 One file should exist per query and must have the extension `.sql`.
 The name of the file is the name of the query.
-Queries will be accessible through the public endpoint: `<domain>/api/public/<query_name>`.
+Query results will be accessible through the public
+endpoint: `<domain>/api/public/<query_name>` or private endpoint:
+`<domain>/api/private/<query_name>` which requires authentication.

 Queries are processed by Flask using the Jinja2 syntax.
 Currently, the following variables are provided to the context when the query is processed: